nathancrowd/heathrow-foosball-face/game/README.md

 ## Haptics

+You need to install bHaptics player which controls the hardware.
+It creates server for JS to communicate with: https://www.bhaptics.com/download/

 You can create specific haptic sensations via a GUI: https://designer.bhaptics.com/ (there are a number of prebuilt sensations there too).
 Save the file in models/haptics.

 Load the file by adding, in js/main/haptics.js: